 At the Royal African Society we are committed to engaging, inspiring and educating children, young people, their teachers and families.
 Our growing education programme seeks to promote deeper understanding of the diversity of the African continent through an exciting collection of learning experiences such as workshops, film screenings, family days and discussions.

 We work closely with schools to design Continuing Professional Development (CPD) events for teachers to help them enhance their subject knowledge of African history, life and culture.
+We also work with different companies and organisations providing cultural consultancy around Africa-focused projects.

-Africa Writes Education
+Africa Writes Young Voices

 We are committed to inspiring the writers of the future.
 We invite budding writers in schools to take part in creative writing workshops.
 Led by professional facilitators, the workshops are designed to boost learners’ confidence in their own creative contributions and develop their own artistic voice.
 Using African art forms such as written literature, spoken word, proverbs, music, visual art and photography, we aim to inspire students to express themselves freely and create their own pieces of poetry or narrative fiction.